KennyPeanuts/pond_diversity_fcn/lab_notebook_entries/data_analysis/code/CPOM_Flux_Nutrients_Analysis.md

 * Modified: 3 Feb 2015 - KF - add code to calculate flux
 * Modified: 4 Feb 2015 - KF - added code to calculate flux for 17 June Sampling
 * Modified: 10 Feb 2015 - KF - added code to calculate flux for 24 June Sampling
-* Modified: 25 Feb 2015 - KF - normalized flux by time elapsed; create data file of flux calculations
+* Modified: 25 Feb 2015 - KF - normalized flux by time elapsed
+* Modified: 26 Feb 2015 - KF - converted flux to areal flux; create data file of flux calculations

 ## Purpose
 These data were collected from the CPOM Flux Exp. to assess the effect of CPOM on the flux of nutrients across the sediment water interface.